matthewscharles/metasound-branches/docs/README.md

 In addition to improvements to the range of nodes, all items are now available via sub-categories within Branches.

 ### Additions
+- Array Sum
+- Array To String
 - Delta Time
+- Tuning From Array
+- Tuning To Frequency Array

 ### Changes
 - The audio and trigger versions of Dust have been combined.